 The subject matter is going to be a lily flower.
 Hopefully it looks like one to you – I didn’t, you know, like kill myself over drawing this but I don’t think it sucks either.
 Besides, this is going to be like the 3rd watercolor I have ever attempted, and the first in the last 20 or so years.
 I really have my new friend Jean Marie Drouet to thank because his drawings and watercolors look so great and effortless that I just have to be able to throw a little color on the page.. (note to self: set up online gallery on life of an architect site to sell future magnificent water color paintings).

 The first thing I did was add a base layer of color – tone really.
 It seems reasonable to think that the shadows should go down first – that way if I add a little more color, it will be on top and won’t look muddy.
 I thought a real watery mix would work best, I wanted a translucent wash.
 And it turned out…..meh.
 Clearly there is some skill required but so far, not too bad.

 A little bolder, less watery color is hitting the page – yeah baby!
-Okay, truth is, I wish I new how to remove color after putting it down – I don’t really like the green stripe; it aligns too closely to the stolen of the flower above and I can already sense some trouble.
+Okay, truth is, I wish I knew how to remove color after putting it down – I don’t really like the green stripe; it aligns too closely to the peduncle of the flower above and I can already sense some trouble.
 I start putting a little brown in my mix – not sure why.